Island Extras: Desktop Wallpaper & Printable Poster

 - A backlot is an area behind or adjoining a movie studio, containing permanent exterior buildings for outdoor scenes in filmmaking or television productions, or space for temporary set construction (source: Wikipedia).

 - You can enter Kirk Strayer’s trailer, although this is optional.
-Inside, you’ll find dummies you can Costumize from (including an Indiana Jones-like costume), as well as Kirk’s awards (presumably Oscars).
+Inside, you’ll find dummies you can Costumize from (including costumes inspired by Indiana Jones and Elvis Presley), as well as Kirk’s awards (presumably Oscars).